 50,000 required to file its income tax return in India.

 The last date to file an Income tax return in India is 31st July for Non- Resident of India.
 In case, the tax liability exceeds Rs 10,000 in a financial year then the person is required to pay the advance tax.
 Furthermore, the interest under section 234B and section 234C is applicable when the person doesn’t pay the advance tax.
 File your Income-tax return now!

 What is Taxable Income for an NRI?

 The taxable income is income that a person earned by the way of salary, profit or other income.
 The salary you receive in Indian or by any other person on your behalf is taxable in India.
-Therefore, in case of NRIs, the person receives salary directly into an India account then it will be subject to Indian tax laws.
-The Income tax is taxed according to the slab rate the person belongs to.
+Therefore, in the case of NRIs, the person receives the salary directly into an India account then it will be subject to Indian tax laws.
+The Income-tax is taxed according to the slab rate the person belongs to.

 The income earned from salary is considered as taxable if the services are rendered in India.
 So, in case you are an NRI and your salary is paid towards the service provided by you in India then it shall be taxed in India irrespective of the factor where you are getting the income.

 Furthermore, in case your employer is Government of India and the person is a citizen of India rendering service outside India is also taxed in India.
 The income of Diplomats and ambassadors are exempted from tax.

 For example- Mr. Rohan was working in Canada on a project from an Indian company for a period of 5 years.
 Rohan needed the salary in India to take care of the needs of his family and make payments towards a housing loan.
 However, since salary received by Rohan in India would have been taxed according to the Indian laws but rohan decided to receive it in china.